iggy-rs/iggy-dotnet-client/README.md

     AutoCommit = true
 }, deserializer);
 ```
+In version 0.0.6 an option encryptor/decryptor parameter has been added.

 It is worth noting that every method will throw an `InvalidResponseException` when encountering an error.<br><br>
 If you register `IMessageStream` in a dependency injection container, you will have access to interfaces